opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 - **Ctrl-click** (Pc) or **Cmd-click** (Mac) and drag to edit the highlighted segment by adding a *corner*.

-.. tip:: **To modify the bend of a vector:**
+.. tip:: **To modify the bend of a stroke:**

-    1. Change the length of the segment affected by the tool by setting the Corner value in the tool options bar.
+    1. Change the length of the segment affected by the tool by setting the **Corner** value in the tool options bar.

     2. Click, Shift-click, or Ctrl-click (Pc) or Cmd-click (Mac) and drag to modify the bend of the highlighted segment.